nexussays/ble.net/Readme.md

       .SetIgnoreRepeatBroadcasts( false ),
    // IObserver<IBlePeripheral> or Action<IBlePeripheral>
    // will be triggered for each discovered peripheral
-   // that passes the scan filter (if provided).
+   // that passes the above can filter (if provided).
    ( IBlePeripheral peripheral ) =>
    {
       // read the advertising data...